jgyj123/jgyj123/README.md

-# 👋 Hi, I'm Jonathan
+# 👋Introduction

-I recently graduated from NUS with 16 months of full-stack experience in healthtech and research.
-Currently, Im taking some time to focus on my cloud and security skills.
+Hi!
+Im Jonathan, a recent NUS Computer Science graduate with 16 months of full-stack development experience in healthtech and research.
+Currently, I’m focused on sharpening my cloud infrastructure and cybersecurity skills to build secure, scalable solutions.

 ---